Retinal Vein Occlusion

 Also, there are no definitive guidelines, cardiovascular consultation along with ECG, CBC, prothrombin, and bleeding time ordered in patients under 50 years old, high-risk patients, bilateral retinal vein occlusion cases .
 Systemic workup should rule out hypercoagulopathy, inflammatory, or infectious causes .
 Including factor V Leiden thrombophilia, Waldenström’s macroglobulinemia, myeloproliferative disorders, disturbance of the protein S and C pathways, anti-thrombin 3 deficiency, and oral contraceptives.
 Systemic inflammatory disorders that cause retinal vasculitis, including polyarteritis nodosa, sarcoidosis, Behçet’s disease, Goodpasture’s syndrome and granulomatosis with polyangiitis (Wegener’s), may induce RVO.

-It is vital to check blood pressure and glucose and systemic evaluation for cardiovascular risk factors in young patients and older patients who don't have any systemic diseases.
+It is vital to check blood pressure and glucose and systemic evaluation for cardiovascular risk factors in young patients and older patients who don't have any systemic diseases as RVO patients are more likely to experience stroke or acute myocardial infarction.

 Managing patients with retinal vein occlusion